Report a Violation

 Species Observations

-Be a citizen scientist!
+Be a community scientist!
 Remember, photographs and GPS points are extremely valuable for helping scientists verify sightings.

-Exotic/Invasive Fish: Report catch or sightings of exotic and potentially invasive marine fish, with photos and GPS points, if possible, at REEF's website.
+Exotic/Invasive Fish: Report catch or sightings of exotic and potentially invasive marine fish, with photos and GPS points, if possible, to FWC.

 Tagged Fish: Call FWC's Angler Tag Return hotline on 1-800-367-4661 or email tagreturn@MyFWC.com.